forwardemail/forwardemail.net/README.md

     pm2 deploy ecosystem-api.json production exec "pm2 reload api"
     ```

-12. (Optional) Create a Google application credentials profile file and store it locally.
+13. (Optional) Create a Google application credentials profile file and store it locally.
 You only need this if you want to support automatic translation.
 The following command will prompt you for the absolute file path (e.g. `/path/to/client-profile.json`).
 See the [mandarin][] docs for more information.

     ```sh
-    ansible-playbook ansible/playbooks/gapp-creds.yml -l 'http:bree'
+    ansible-playbook ansible/playbooks/gapp-creds.yml -l 'smtp:http:bree'
     ```

-13. Copy the `.env.production` to the servers:
+14. Copy the `.env.production` to the servers:

     ```sh
-    node ansible-playbook ansible/playbooks/env.yml -l 'http:bree'
+    node ansible-playbook ansible/playbooks/env.yml -l 'smtp:http:bree'
     ```

-14. Run an initial deploy to all the servers:
+15. Run an initial deploy to all the servers:

     ```sh
     pm2 deploy ecosystem-web.json production